Dollar General Q4 EPS Meets Estimates; Declares Dividend

 Net sales for the quarter increased 17.9 percent to $10.20 billion from $8.65 billion in the same quarter last year.
 Analysts expected net sales of $10.24 billion for the quarter.

-Same-store sales increased 5.7 percent, driven by an increase in average transaction amount, partially offset by a modest decrease in customer traffic.
+Same-store sales increased 5.7 percent, riven by an increase in average transaction amount, partially offset by a modest decrease in customer traffic.

 Looking ahead to fiscal 2023, the company now projects earnings growth in a range of about 4 to 6 percent on net sales growth of 5.5 to 6.0 percent, with same-store sales decline in the 3.0 to 3.5 percent range.